 loadaddr access loadaddr fm-1 Ready; T=n.nn/n.nn hh:mm:ss The address of the temporary disk. fm-1 Any available file mode. mdiskaddr access mdiskaddr fm-2 The address of the target minidisk.
 If you Ready; T=n.nn/n.nn hh:mm:ss loaded z/VM to the file pool, mdiskaddr is the directory to which the minidisks were copied.
-See MOVE2SFS \$TABLE\$ for a list of minidisks and directories. fm-2 Any available file mode. fn copyfile fn ft fm-1 = = fm-2 (olddate The file name of the file you want to Ready; T=n.nn/n.nn hh:mm:ss recover. ft for each file you want to recover.
+See MOVE2SFS \$TABLE\$ for a list of minidisks and directories. fm-2 Any available file mode. fn copyfile fn ft fm-1 = = fm-2 (olddate The file name of the file you want to Ready; T=n.nn/n.nn hh:mm:ss recover. ft The file type of the file you want to recover.
+Repeat the COPYFILE command for each file you want to recover.